AN INTRODUCTION TO THE SCALES OF MT MERU

 or in Scala, the most definitive version of the scale.
 It should

-scales.
+scale possibilities.
 Each slant likewise should be understood as a genus of scales,

 There is an extended mapping of EXTENDED DIAGONALS AND VARIOUS PRIMARY AND SECONDARY RECURRENT SERIES which extends the series